-If you are feeling the need to run two commands one after the other, you can do so easily.
+If you feel the need to run two commands one after the other, you can do so easily.
 Add this to your collection of CMD hacks.
 You just need to put “&&” between each command and save some time.
 For example, here’s how to run ipconfig and paint.

 3. Use Function keys and become a pro user

 One out of the very useful CMD tricks is to use function keys.
 There is a lot these keys can do to improve your CMD experience.